sirlucidae/pulseaudio_wake/README.md

 Script to wake up pulseaudio when starting a new user session, to prevent USB DAC from going to sleep.

+**Instructions;**
-Place script in a convenient location beside dummy audio file and create a new entry in application auto-start.
+1. Place script in a convenient location beside dummy audio file.
+2. Create a new entry in application auto-start pointing to script.